cdl-geneseo/geneseo-dictionary/M/Main-Moon.md

 # Main Moon

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Main Moon

 Created by  Unknown User (est1), last modified by  Unknown User (msc5) on Nov 19, 2012

 2006-12-11T10:23:09ZSValentineMain Moon n. *1. a Chinese restaurant located on Main Street.
 (Submitted by SValentine)As of 2012, 100% knew the word and 100% believed it to be of local origin.(Craft, G-M, 2012)